 Having consulted with our licensees and trade stakeholders, we very are aware of the uncertainties and concerns surrounding organic trade in the post-Brexit environment.
 As the UK’s largest organic certifier, we are keen to reassure and support businesses in making important commercial decisions in the coming months.

 The transitional period announced on 19th March means that we anticipate some valued breathing space.
-However, as we will not have final confirmation of the implementation period until October, we continue to work hard to find regulatory solutions for the end of this period.
-During this period we will continue our interaction with the DEFRA organic team and direct lobbying of the EU Commission, to set out the case for future regulatory harmony.
-The latter will commence via the Civil Dialogue Group, which involves key EU organic stakeholder groups, including the EOCC and IFOAM.
+However, as we do not have final confirmation of the implementation period at this time, we continue to work hard to find regulatory solutions for the end of this period.

-Option Two: We can now offer certification to the US ‘National Organic Program’ (NOP) through partner Certification Body, Ecocert .
+Option.2: We can now offer certification to the US ‘National Organic Program’ (NOP) through partner Certification Body, Ecocert.
 We would undertake the inspection to NOP and send the inspection reports to our partners to complete the certification.
 Again, if you want this certification you will need to contact us as soon as possible to begin the application process.

 Export Support Packages